French Press: How to Brew? A Recipe for Deep-Flavored Coffee

 - Brazil / Guatemala: Classic notes of nuts, milk chocolate, and caramel.

-- India / Indonesia: Heavy, spicy, and earthy profiles (perfect with a splash of milk).
+- India / Indonesia: Heavy, spicy, and earthy profiles (ideal with a splash of milk).

-- Medium Roasts: French Press handles beans roasted slightly darker than for drip very well.
+- Medium Roasts: French Press handles beans roasted slightly darker (medium) than those dedicated to drip brewing very well.

-The greatest enemy of the French Press is old coffee oils trapped in the metal mesh.
+The biggest enemy of the French Press is old coffee oils trapped in the metal mesh.

-- Most presses allow you to disassemble the screen elements.
+- Most presses allow you to disassemble the filter components.
 Do this every few days and wash each part thoroughly.

-- If you taste an unpleasant, rancid flavor in your coffee – it’s a sign that the mesh needs a good scrubbing.
+- If you notice an unpleasant, rancid aftertaste in your coffee – it's a sign that the filter needs a good scrubbing.

 Troubleshooting: What went wrong?

-- Coffee is muddy and full of dust?
+- Coffee is cloudy and full of dust?
 Check if the grind is too fine.
-Also, remember not to press the plunger down violently.
+Also, remember not to plunge too violently or all the way to the bottom – both movements disturb the sediment.

 - Tastes too intense or bitter?
 Use slightly cooler water (approx. 92°C / 198°F) or grind the coffee even coarser.